What Is Aviation Safety Policy

 5 – Make Safety Policy Active in Operations (Refer to It Constantly!)

 The mistake many companies make is that they complete their policy and then don’t do anything with it.
-Your Safety Policy should be active in your organization and referred to on a regular basis by all employees.
+Your Safety Policy should be active in your organization and referred to regularly by all employees.

 A good way to enforce this constant communication with your Safety Policy is to: